 As part of the process, an external consultant conducted a materiality assessment to inform metrics and reporting about the sustainability issues that affect our business.
 The company's last assessment was completed in 2014, to inform an earlier generation of sustainability reporting.

-Identifying and prioritizing the company's material ESG factors enables EPCOR to focus its resources on the areas of highest impact and on the ESG factors of most concern to stakeholders.
+Identifying and prioritizing our material ESG factors enables us to focus our resources on the areas of highest impact and on the ESG factors of most concern to our stakeholders.